scipy-conference/scipy_proceedings/papers/michael_lange/michael_lange.rst

-In the following example we will show the generation of forward and adjoint operators for the acoustic wave equation and verify their correctness using the so-called *adjoint test*.
+In the following example we will show the generation of forward and adjoint operators for the acoustic wave equation and verify their correctness using the so-called *adjoint test* [Virieux09]_.
 This test, also knwon as *dot product test*, verifies that the implementation of an adjoint operator indeed computes the conjugate transpose of the forward operator.
-Conceptually this amounts to verifying that the adjoint operator reverses the information flow of the forward operator.

-The governing wave equation for the forward oeprator is defined as
+The governing wave equation for the forward operator is defined as

 .. math::
     m \frac{\partial^2 u}{\partial t^2}